-Common Core is the set of standards and sub skills that every student in New York State is expected to master by the end of their high school career.
+Common Core is a set of nationwide and state-specific standards and sub skills that every student is expected to master by the end of their high school career.
 A set of common core standards exists for each subject area and each grade level.
 As a New Yorker, this post will focus on the NYS common core.

 The standards build on each other from year to year, progressing to the twelfth grade.
 With each year, the sub skills grow more complex and ask students to develop and employ more and more critical thinking and analytical skills.
-These skills are ultimately the ones tested in State examinations like the Regents exams, and help indicate whether a student is performing at grade level or not.
-The ultimate goal of the common core standards are to ensure that students across the state are developing and mastering the same set of skills which will make them college and career ready after they complete their secondary education.
+These skills are ultimately the ones tested in state examinations like the Regents exams, and help indicate whether a student is performing at grade level or not.
+The ultimate goal of the common core standards are to ensure that students across the state are developing and mastering the same set of skills which will make them college and career ready upon completing their secondary education.